ChristianJason22042004/language-translater/readme.md

 It allows you to:
 - 🎤 Speak in one language and hear the translation in another.
 - ✍️ Type text and get instant translations.
 - 🔊 Listen to the translated speech output.
+Live Demo: 🌐 Click here to try

 ---

 ## 🚀 Why This Project?